Wedding Help Northern Ireland: Planning & Advice

 Help

-If you are a Bride looking for some wedding help with the groom’s speech, have a read through this.
-You may have a great paragraph for your parents but have no idea what to write for his parents, who unfortunately may not be supportive in any way towards you both getting married and have not made you particularly welcome into his family since you’ve been together.
+If you are a Bride looking for some support with the groom’s speech, have a read through this.
+You may have a great paragraph for your parents, but have no idea what to write for his parents, who, unfortunately, may not be supportive in any way towards you both getting married and have not made you particularly welcome into his family since you’ve been together.
 The groom may not want to write a load of rubbish just to say something good about them.

 Ideas

-There are a few questions you might have, like is it strange for a Bride speech at your wedding after or before the groom’s two-minute speech, which doesn’t sound long, but for some grooms, this is long.
+There are a few questions you might have, like whether it is strange for a Bride's speech after or before the groom’s two-minute speech, which doesn’t sound long, but for some grooms, this is long.

 Reasons to make a speech